cetteup/update-plex-ipv6-access-url/README.md

 - restart Plex service

 ## Setup
 In order to use the script, you just need to download it.
-However, if you want it to automatically restart the Plex service case the IPv6 address changed, you need to either comment out or add a command to restart the service (depending on your host OS).
+However, if you want it to automatically restart the Plex service in case the IPv6 address changed, you need to either comment out or add a command to restart the service (depending on your host OS).

 ## Command line arguments
 The script requires two positional arguments: